Digital transformation involves using digital technologies to change business process to become more efficient or effective.

 The idea is to use technology not just to replicate an existing service in a digital form, but to use technology to transform that service into something significantly better.

 It sounds simple but digital transformation can be a long, expensive and complicated process that doesn’t always go according to plan.

 Every definition of digital transformation is different, depending on the industry and the particular project.

-What does Digital Transformation involve?
+What Does Digital Transformation Involve?

 During the next few years, we can expect increased attention on some hyped-up tech topics, including the metaverse, and blockchain and digital currencies.

-Digitalisation is not, as is commonly suggested, simply the implementation of more technology systems and services.
+Digitalisation is not simply the implementation of more technology systems and services.

-This creative requirement remains a tough ask for business leaders.
-Most organisations do not have a problem generating new ideas, but many firms fail when it comes to implementing fresh business models or turning good ideas into organisational objectives, according to research from Cass Business School.
+Most organisations don’t have a problem generating new ideas, but many fail when it comes to implementing fresh business models or turning those good ideas into reality without the proper assistance.

-How important is Digital Transformation?
+How Important Is Digital Transformation?

 When lockdown and social distancing started, it was digital transformation and the IT departments that carried out the work, that helped businesses carry on functioning as normally as possible in the most challenging of conditions.

 Digital transformation strategies were fast-forwarded at breakneck speed.
 Executive teams that might once have hesitated over the implementation of a multi-year investment in video-conferencing and collaborative technologies tasked their IT departments with establishing remote-working strategies in days or even hours.